Guinness has long been part of Dublin’s history and it’s not just the drinking of the black stuff that we’re talking about either.

 One of Rathmines’ smallest buildings happens to be one of the most distinctive, for it houses a Dublin art collective, MART.

 The old fire-station, with a classic engine-red door facing the main street, was built in 1847 soon after Rathmines became an independent “township”.
 Like the magnificent Rathmines Town Hall, the station was a symbol of township independence and civic pride.
-The fire crew based here played a big role battling the inferno, which blazed around Sackville Street during the
+The fire crew based here played a big role battling the inferno, which blazed around Sackville Street during the 1916 Rising, winning medals in the process.
+Locally they fought the fire that destroyed

 On Dorset Street in Dublin’s north inner city there’s a typewriter shop that’s been there as long as I can remember.